aws-ia/ecs-blueprints/examples/core-infra/README.md

 ## Outputs

 After the execution of the Terraform code you will get an output with needed IDs and values needed as input for the nexts Terraform applies.
+You can use this infrastructure to run other example blueprints, all you need is the `cluster_name`.

 ## Cleanup